 I was stumped until I came across a forum thread that explained, if a website host already provides email hosting, the websites will send email to the internal email server, even if there’s an MX Record telling it to go to G-Suite.

 In other words, if you have a form at scconstruction.biz that sends an email to email@example.com, it won’t get delivered. (because it’s sending to the internal email server instead of honoring the MX record).

-The forum thread provided a useful but obscure trick (shown below) that ensures the email get sent to G-Suite’s servers.
+Eventually I found a forum thread provided a useful but obscure trick that ensures the email get sent to G-Suite’s servers.

-After I was done helping the client, I realized I’d probably have trouble finding that information again (if I didn’t write about it).
-So I wrote this guide mainly for myself, but also for anyone else that might run into the same problem.
+After I was done helping the client, I realized I might have trouble finding that information again.
+So I wrote this guide mainly for myself, but also for anyone else who might run into the same problem.